Martingonn/Martingonn/README.md

 **Additions to come**
 <br>[Dormouse Image Generator](https://github.com/Martingonn/Dormouse-ImageGen) - AI image generator in Python - [Additions to come]

 <br>[HTTP Website List](https://github.com/Martingonn/HTTP-List) - A list of HTTP websites - [Additions to come as I find more such websites]

+<br>[Martin's Office 97 Presentations](https://github.com/Martingonn/MartinsOffice97Presentations) - A list of presentations made in Office 97 - [Additions to come]

 **Untested**